KaiWalter/familyboard-aspnetcore/README.md

-# familyboard-aspnetcore
+# FamilyBoard in ASP.NET Core

-FamilyBoard in ASP.NET Core
+This implementation of a family board - displaying a random images selected from `OneDrive` and combining various `Outlook` calendars is a reduced port of <https://github.com/KaiWalter/family-board-py>.

 ## Hints